-This is a crowd favorite for the Korean food lovers out there.
+This is a crowd favourite for the Korean food lovers out there.
 But you may be surprised when considering the calories, oil, added sugar and MSG when ordering this dish at a restaurant!
 I just Googled “bibimbap calories” and an average one cup serving is equal to 560!
 How do you have your cake and eat it too?
 Make it at home!
 Here’s how (and it’s easy).

-2 pounds extra lean ground turkey
+2 pounds extra lean ground turkey or beef

 4 tsp of coconut oil, divided